 Fees and Schedules

 Boston Duck Tours.
 This popular tour outfit gives witty narrated land-and-water tours on World War II amphibious vehicles.
 After going by historic sights, the vehicle then dips into the Charles River to offer views of the Boston skyline.
-These tours, costing $36 per adult, run through late November (there may also be weekend tours in December).
-Departures from Prudential Center; from Huntington Avenue, in front of Shaw's Supermarket; from New England Aquarium; and from the Museum of Science.
+These tours, costing $39.50 per adult, run through late November (there may also be weekend tours in December).
+Departures are from the Prudential Center; Huntington Avenue, in front of Shaw's Supermarket; New England Aquarium; and the Museum of Science.
 617/267–3825; www.bostonducktours.com.
-From $36.
+From $40.

 Charles Riverboat Company.
-This company offers architectural cruises, narrated by experts, that exit the Charles River Basin locks, enter Boston Harbor under the Zakim Bridge, and take in the historic sights of Charlestown as well as the dynamic seaport and waterfront.
+This company offers sightseeing and architectural cruises, narrated by experts, that exit the Charles River Basin locks, enter Boston Harbor under the Zakim Bridge, and take in the historic sights of Charlestown as well as the dynamic seaport and waterfront.
 100 Cambridge Pl., Suite 320, Cambridge, Massachusetts, 02141.
 617/621–3001; www.charlesriverboat.com.
-From $16.50.
+From $18.

 Liberty Clipper.
 June through September, you can relive the golden age of sail aboard the Liberty Clipper, a replica two-masted gaff-rigged schooner that operates midday harbor tours and romantic sunset cruises from Long Wharf.
 67 Long Wharf, Boston, Massachusetts, 02110.
 617/742–0333; www.libertyfleet.com.
 From $30.